 Caroline Rudisill, Ph.D., MSc

-Associate Professor at the Department of Health Services Policy and Management
+Associate Professor at the Department of Health Promotion, Education and Behavior

-Dr. Rudisill is a health economist who conducts applied research related to health behaviors.
+Dr Rudisill is a health economist who has expertise in cost-effectiveness analysis and economic evaluation as well as applied research related to health behaviors.
 She examines individual decision-making regarding health-related behaviors, in particular treatment choices and preventative behaviors in the face of risk such as using financial incentives with patients in primary care and prevention settings, seeing how risk perceptions impact vaccination uptake and understanding how people behave in the face of health-related risks such as avian flu.
+Dr Rudisill works closely with Prisma Health, the largest health system in South Carolina, in her research.

 Benjamin Schooley, Ph.D., M.B.A.